better-internet/radworks-docs/docs/using-radicle/creating-and-sharing-projects.md

 In Radicle, local Git repositories are published and shared as [projects][pr].
 Projects contain all files of a repository and stores each file's revision history.
-It also carries a unique, shareable peer-to-peer identitifer known as a Radicle ID.
+It also carries a unique, shareable peer-to-peer identitifer known as a [Radicle ID][rad].

 ![Radicle ID][ri]